R-my-T/FARCO/README.md

 6. **templates** : A folder which contains all the html pages that flask renders.
 7. **attendance.db** : The database where all the user informations are stored.
 8. **Main.py** : A python file which contains the server code.
-9. **requirements.txt** : Text file containing all the packages that needs to be installed using conda.
+9. **farco_venvironment.yml** : File that allows you to install the conda virtual environment containing all the required dependencies.
 10. **Farco - MS Engage 2022.pdf** : pdf file of the presentation explaining the project.

 ## How to run FARCO in your system?